1. Blog

 Duluth, MN (Jun)

 Runners who prefer their scenery aquatic will delight in Duluth.
-Named for former Minnesota Olympian and 2:10:20 marathoner Garry Bjorklund, this point-to-point course along MN-61 follows the second half of the marathon route, hugging the shoreline of Lake Superior before finishing on the streets of Duluth.
-And the lake isn’t the only thing that’s superior, as finishers rave about the “wonderful crowd support” and “spot-on perfect and friendly” race production.
-Plus, the race website makes it easy to plan your Duluth getaway with race dates listed out to the year 2040.
-Be aware that local hotels, knowing they have a captive audience, do raise their rates significantly for race weekend.
-That said, when it comes to hosting a scenic destination event, Grandma’s knows best.
+Named for former Minnesota Olympian Garry Bjorklund and part of Grandma’s Marathon weekend, the point-to-point course follows the second half of the marathon route along MN-61, hugging the shoreline of Lake Superior before finishing harborside in Canal Park.
+And the lake isn’t the only thing that’s superior, as finishers rave about the “wonderful crowd support” and “flawless execution.”
+Be aware the race sells out quickly.
+And local hotels, knowing they have a captive audience, do raise their rates significantly for race weekend.
+That said, when it comes to hosting a scenic destination event, this Grandma just gets better with age.

 Mississippi